-This is the role where you can clearly see Jim Carrey because they did really nothing to Carrey’s face when they plastered it onto the flame.
+This is the role where you can very clearly see Jim Carrey because they did nothing to Carrey’s face when they plastered it onto the flame.

 Look at that damn thing.
 It’s like they were going to shoot the scene for Past and forgot the trackers.
 Instead of waiting until they got them, they just shot the scene without them, cropped out everything but Carrey’s face and photoshopped it onto the character.